rmhall/runway/README.md

 Robert M. Hall, II - http://www.impossibilities.com/
 ----------------------------------------------------

-Runway is a set of Flash/ActionScript 3 classes and code for leveraging data from the Leap Motion input device - http://leapmotion.com/
+Runway is a set of Flash/ActionScript 3 classes and example code for leveraging data from the Leap Motion input device - http://leapmotion.com/

 See a short video of this in action here: http://rhall.s3.amazonaws.com/runway_leapmotion_demo/runway_bridge_demo.mp4